"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

+from where $y$ is expressed as a function of $x$ and $q'$ by an iterative procedure similar to that defining the map $\f_g$ above.
+The result is a formal power expansion in $q'$. \end{proof}

-which gives~\eqref{eq.neweqphi} as desired. \end{proof} To properly make use of formula~\eqref{eq.news}, one has to express all the variables at the r.h.s. of it, i.e., $x^a$, $q_i$, $y^i$ and $y^{i'}$ in terms of the variables at the l.h.s., i.e., $x^{a'}$ and $q_{i'}$\,.
-As said, for $x^a$, we simply substitute $x^a=x^a(x')$.
-The rest is subtler.
-Formula~\eqref{eq.news} should be interpreted as the composition of the three transformations: the `direct' Legendre transform from $q_i$ to $y^i$, the substitution $y^i=y^i(y')$, and the `inverse' Legendre transform from $y^{i'}$ to $q_{i'}$.\footnote{Note an analogy with pseudodifferential operators: the direct Fourier transform, then a multiplication operator, and then the inverse Fourier transform.
-Curiously, the Legendre transform is the `classical limit' of the Fourier transform.} Namely, we pass from $S(q)$ (here the dependence on $x$ is suppressed) to $S^*(y)$,
+Formula~\eqref{eq.news} can be read as the composition of three transformations: the `direct' Legendre transform from $q_i$ to $y^i$, the substitution $y^i=y^i(y')$, and the `inverse' Legendre transform from $y^{i'}$ to $q_{i'}$.\footnote{Note an analogy with pseudodifferential operators: the direct Fourier transform, then a multiplication operator, and then the inverse Fourier transform.
+It is not a random analogy because the Legendre transform can be seen as the `classical limit' of the Fourier transform.
+We can treat formula~\eqref{eq.f} in a similar way.
+Compare with~\cite{tv:oscil, tv:qumicro}.} Namely, we pass from $S(q)$ (here the dependence on $x$ is suppressed) to $S^*(y)$,

 where $q_i$ is expressed from

 Then we substitute to obtain ${S^*}'(y'):=S^*\bigl(y(y')\bigr)$.
 Finally, we pass from ${S^*}'$ to $S'= {({S^*}')}^*$,

 where $y^{i'}$ is expressed from